AdamSobieski/Foundation/Notes/FSMOM.md

 ## Described Functions

 Descriptions of functions can include natural-language names and descriptions of them and their parameters.
-Function descriptions can also provide text-based paths for placing functions into menuing systems, e.g., "View/Zoom/Zoom in".
+Function descriptions could also provide text-based paths for placing functions into menuing systems, e.g., `"View/Zoom/Zoom in"`.

 ## Style-based Selectors